Battle of Castillon: Prelude

 Charles invaded Guyenne with three separate armies, all headed for Bordeaux.
-Talbot received 3,000 additional men, reinforcements led by his fourth and favourite son, John, the Viscount Lisle.
+Talbot received the reinforcement of 3,000 additional men, led by his fourth and favourite son, John, the Viscount Lisle.
 The French laid siege to Castillon (approximately 40 kilometres (25 mi) east of Bordeaux) on 8 July.
 Talbot acceded to the pleas of the town leaders, abandoning his original plan to wait at Bordeaux for more reinforcements, and set out to relieve the garrison.

-The French army was commanded by committee; Charles VII's ordnance officer Jean Bureau laid out the camp to maximize French artillery strength.
+The French army was commanded by committee; Charles VII's ordnance officer Jean Bureau laid out the camp to maximise French artillery strength.
 In a defensive setup, Bureau's forces built an artillery park out of range from Castillon's guns.
 According to Desmond Seward, the park "consisted of a deep trench with a wall of earth behind it which was strengthened by tree-trunks; its most remarkable feature was the irregular, wavy line of the ditch and earthwork, which enabled the guns to enfilade any attackers".
 The park included up to 300 guns of various sizes, and was protected by a ditch and palisade on three sides and a steep bank of the River Lidoire on the fourth.

 Talbot left Bordeaux on 16 July.
 He outdistanced a majority of his forces, arriving at Libourne by sunset with only 500 men-at-arms and 800 mounted archers.
 The following day, this force defeated a small French detachment of archers stationed at a priory near Castillon.
 Despite earlier plans to wait for reinforcements, Talbot pressed his men onward to the French camp, believing the rest of his men would arrive soon.